Student Accessibility Services Current Office Hours:

 We continue to offer supports to students virtually (Teams/Webex) and by telephone Monday to Friday 8 am to 4 pm.

-Red River College is committed to providing persons with documented disabilities fair and equal access to educational programs, services, and facilities.
-Accessibility Services works collaboratively with students, faculty and support staff to identify and implement strategies to ensure that all students can have an equal opportunity to achieve their educational goals.
+Red River College Polytechnic is committed to providing persons with documented disabilities fair and equal access to educational programs, services, and facilities.
+Student Accessibility Services works collaboratively with students, faculty and support staff to identify and implement strategies to ensure that all students can have an equal opportunity to achieve their educational goals.

 These services are available to students with all types of documented disabilities including physical, sensory, and learning disabilities as well as persons with chronic medical conditions or mental health disabilities.

 - Ensure you have your disability documentation.
 Disability documentation describes your disability, gives a clear diagnosis, and outlines how your disability might impact you academically.
-Documentation will also provide information to Accessibility Services about how RRC can best accommodate you.
-Please see our Disability Documentation Guide for more information on what is required.
+Documentation will also provide information to Student Accessibility Services about how RRC Polytech can best accommodate you.
+Please see our Documentation Guide for more information on what is required.

 - Understand your disability.
 Think about the ways your disability may have impacted you when you were in high school or when you may have gone to a post-secondary school in the past.
 What was challenging for you?
 Having awareness of yourself in this way, will be very valuable in the accommodation planning process.

 - What has been helpful to you in the past?
 Did you receive supports in the past?
-Accommodations may look a little different in college than they did in high school, but any information you can provide about supports that worked well for you, will be useful for your counsellor.
+Accommodations may look a little different in college than they did in high school, but any information you can provide about supports that worked well for you, will be useful for your accessibility specialist.

 Academic Accommodation Policy

-Students, Faculty and Accessibility Services all work together to ensure accommodations are planned and implemented.
+Students, Faculty and Student Accessibility Services all work together to ensure accommodations are planned and implemented.
 To make this work well, we all need to understand our rights and responsibilities in this process.